 Directed by Professor Colin Baigent, the MRC PHRU aims to generate reliable evidence from large-scale randomised trials, genetic or classical epidemiological studies and meta-analyses, leading directly to practical methods of avoiding premature death and disability, or to an understanding of disease mechanisms.
 Its focus is chronic disease, including cardiovascular disease, diabetes, renal disease and cancer.

-The MRC Prion Unit’s research programmes are highly multidisciplinary and focus both on areas of public health concern and a long-term approach to the understanding of prion disease.
+The MRC Prion Unit at UCL has highly multidisciplinary research programmes and focuses both on areas of public health concern and a long-term approach to the understanding of prion disease.
 They include studies of molecular structure, genetics, biochemistry, immunology, cell and animal models, and clinical research including treatment trials.
 The Unit is developing a blood test for prion protein and has two programmes to develop novel therapies.
 Understanding prion protein activity is important because it is now known that many neurodegenerative diseases also involve abnormal protein folding and accumulation.

 The MRC Protein Phosphorylation and Ubiquitylation Unit at the University of Dundee (MRC PPU) seeks to advance our understanding of the role of protein phosphorylation and ubiquitylation in cell regulation, with emphasis on research that furthers the understanding of human disease.
 Directed by Professor Dario Alessi the Unit aims to maximise translation of research outputs for clinical and economic benefit, in particular through generation of reagents and improved technologies that support pharmaceutical industry-driven development of drugs that modulate disease-associated phosphorylation and ubiquitylation pathways.